Visit our home page and index.

 The Cuba, at Corso Calatafimi 100, is open most weekdays from 9 to 1 AM and 3 to 7 PM.
 Sundays it is only open in the morning from 9 to 12.
 The Carthaginian Cemetery is located nearby.
 (Number 10 on the Palermo map.)

-Palazzo Abatellis: Built in the 1490s in the Catalonian Gothic style, Palazzo Abatellis is an interesting structure of sweeping arches, featuring an embattled tower and details such as medieval-style waterspouts.
+Palazzo Abatellis: Built in the 1490s in the Catalonian Gothic style, Palazzo Abatellis is an interesting structure of sweeping arches, featuring an embattled tower and details such as medieval-style waterspouts (gargoyles).
 From the outside, it looks like a castle.
 In fact, it is one of the last semi-fortified aristocratic dwellings built in western Sicily.
 Located on Via Alloro in Palermo's Kalsa district (a seaside park is visible at the end of the street), the building seems slightly more Romanesque than Gothic, and certain parts of it have been "restored" beyond recognition, with ugly stucco walls concealing natural stone.
 It's still impressive.
 What is more important is its art collection, considered one of Sicily's better ones.
 But would visitors be disappointed?

 Outside the world's largest cities, it is usually presumed that smaller art galleries focus their claim to fame on a few masterpieces.
 Palazzo Abatellis has its share of these, but the general collection may be a little overrated, at least to those of us familiar with art collections elsewhere.
 Most of the Abatellis collection is Late Medieval and Baroque.
-Here's what you can expect to see.

 Several gems of the art world are kept here.
 Antonello da Messina's Annunciation (shown here), painted in a mixed oil and egg tempera technique, is, even by Renaissance standards, a unique work, and perhaps the most important painting in Sicily.
 (Number 14 on the Palermo map.)

 Palazzo Mirto: Located off Piazza Marina, this is one of the few aristocratic homes of Palermo open to the general public.
 Most recently, it was the residence of the Lanza Filangeri family, Princes of Mirto (a town in northeastern Sicily), whose last heir willed it to the Ministry of Cultural Assets, which assumed it in 1982.
 Built upon the foundations of thirteenth and fourteenth century structures, the palace was completed in the last years of the eighteenth century.
 Most of its salons, furnished with original items owned by the family, are Baroque in style.
-The Chinese Salon is quite similar to the rooms of the Chinese Villa built for King Ferdinando of Naples just a few years later, and may have been an influence.
+The Chinese Salon is quite similar to the rooms of the Chinese Villa built for King Ferdinando of Naples just a few years later, and may Castello al Mare.have been an influence.
 Palazzo Mirto is remarkable in that it offers the visitor a unique glimpse into the lifestyle of Sicily's aristocratic families during the nineteenth century.
 (Number 28 on the Palermo Map.)

 Top of Page - Site Index